William Dawes

-William Dawes Jr. (April 6, 1745 – February 25, 1799) was one of several men who in April 1775 alerted colonial minutemen in Massachusetts of the approach of British army troops prior to the Battles of Lexington and Concord at the outset of the American Revolution.
-For some years, Paul Revere had the most renown for his ride of warning of this event.
+William Dawes Jr. (April 6, 1745 – February 25, 1799) was an American soldier, and was one of several men who, in April 1775, alerted minutemen in Massachusetts of the approach of British regulars prior to the Battles of Lexington and Concord at the outset of the American Revolution.
+Dawes' role in this action – as well of that of Samuel Prescott – has long been overshadowed by the attention given to Paul Revere.

 Childhood

-Dawes was born in Boston, Massachusetts, on April 6, 1745, to William and Lydia Dawes (née Boone), and baptized at Boston's Old South Church.
+Dawes was born in Boston, Province of Massachusetts Bay, on April 6, 1745, to William and Lydia Dawes (née Boone), and baptized at Boston's Old South Church.
 He became a tanner and was active in Boston's militia.
 On May 3, 1768, Dawes married Mehitable May, the daughter of Samuel and Catherine May (née Mears).
 The Boston Gazette noted that for his wedding, he wore a suit entirely made in North America.
-At the time, Whigs were trying to organize a boycott of British products in order to pressure Parliament to repeal the Townshend Acts.
+At the time, Whigs were trying to organize a boycott of British-made products in order to pressure the Parliament of Great Britain into repealing the Townshend Acts.

 Role in Boston's militia

 On April 8, 1768, Dawes was elected as a member of the Ancient and Honorable Artillery Company of Massachusetts.
-He was appointed as the Company's second sergeant in 1770.
-When the Company was revived in 1786, after becoming dormant during the American Revolution, he was appointed as the Company clerk.
-His father, William Dawes Sr., was also a member of the Company.

-It is likely that in September 1774, Dawes was instrumental in helping Boston's militia artillery company secure its four small cannons from British army control.
+He was appointed as the company's second sergeant in 1770.
+When the company was revived in 1786, after becoming dormant during the American Revolution, he was appointed as the Company clerk.
+His father, William Dawes Sr., was also a member of the company.
+It is likely that in September 1774, Dawes was instrumental in helping Boston's militia artillery company secure its four small cannons from being confiscated by the British.
 The Massachusetts Provincial Congress certainly sent word to him in February 1775 that it was time to move two of those weapons out of Boston.

-On another occasion, Dawes and some others daringly stole two cannons which were in a building that was under guard by a British grenadier at the time.
+On another occasion, Dawes and some others stole two cannons which were in a building that was under guard by a British grenadier at the time.
 They sneaked the cannons out through a window in the back of the building then hid them in a woodbox in a schoolhouse next door for retrieval later.
 Upon discovery of the loss, the British authorities closely questioned the schoolmaster, who coolly denied any knowledge of the affair, while keeping his feet casually propped up on the woodbox.
-Dawes hurt his wrist in the escapade, and some days later, went to a fellow member of the Sons of Liberty, Dr. Joseph Warren for treatment.
+Dawes hurt his wrist in the escapade, and some days later, went to a fellow member of the Sons of Liberty, Dr. Joseph Warren, for treatment.
 Warren asked Dawes how he hurt himself.
-Dawes demurred, and Warren (who probably knew about the cannon incident) wisely responded by saying that it was best that he did not know...
+Dawes demurred, and Warren (who probably knew about the cannon incident) wisely responded by saying that it was best that he did not know.